-A diaper snail is such a cute homemade baby gift!
+A diaper snail makes such a cute homemade baby gift.
+Try it out for your next baby shower!

-You can make it plain with just some ribbon and two spoons which also makes a great baby shower decoration.
-You find a photo further down below this page.
+- Make it plain with just some ribbon and two spoons which also makes a great baby shower decoration.
+You find a photo showing a plain diaper snail further down below this page.

-Or add a cute baby hat and some cuddly toy or a pacifier chain and maybe also roll a onsie into the snail's house and you have the perfect unique homemade gift for that little new arrival!
+- Make it more lavish by adding a cute baby hat and some cuddly toy or a pacifier chain and/or roll a onsie into the snail's house and you have a unique homemade gift for that little new arrival!

-Simply follow the below instructions, read my tips and have a look at my ideas to come up with this beautiful baby craft!
+Simply follow the below instructions, read my tips and have a look at my ideas to come up with this beautiful and easy baby craft!

-* a cute baby cap or baby sun hat (alternatively 2 plastic baby spoons for a plain snail)
+* a cute baby cap or baby sun hat (alternatively 2 plastic baby spoons)

-* something to fix on the diaper snail such as a rattle, cuddly toy, baby shoes, 1 or 2 buggy baby books, a pacifier chain, etc.
+* some item to fix on the diaper snail such as a rattle, cuddly toy, baby shoes, 1 or 2 buggy baby books, a pacifier chain, etc.

 * extra, if you like but not mandatory: a piece of baby clothing, a washcloth, etc. to roll into the core of the snail's shell

-* some thin and broad ribbon matching your accessories
+* some curly thin ribbon and some broad ribbon matching your accessories

-* wobbly eyes and a piece of pipecleaner for the mouth
+* wobbly eyes and a red felt pen (or a piece of pipe cleaner) for the mouth

 Take your cake setting ring (or pan, etc.) and start to stack the diapers in there.
-Make sure they all face the same way and overlap a bit (for the outer layer you will need 5-6 diapers).
+Make sure they all face the same way and overlap.
+You'll need around 20-25 diapers for the snail's shell.

 Continue stacking the diapers until your ring is nearly full.

-For the middle of your snail shell use a rolled diaper with another diaper rolled around.
+If you have a hat with straps: For the middle of your snail shell use a rolled diaper with another diaper rolled around.
 Then stick the roll inside the hole.
 The diaper roll will adjust itself to the hole so it won't fall out.
 If you have a onesie or any other small clothing item, you can roll the onesie and then stick the onesie into the middle.
+You can also roll the onesie and a diaper (or even several ones if necessary) together.

 Tie a thin ribbon around the diapers and then remove the cake ring.
 Make sure your ribbon is in the middle.
 Then take your broad ribbon and place it over the thin ribbon.
 Use a little bit of glue to fix it - the spot where you glue it will be on the bottom of your snail shell, so it does not really matter what it looks like.
 You can use a little cloth peg to fix the ribbon until the glue has dried.

 Hat with straps: take a diaper and roll it.
 Then open another diaper and roll it around.
-Do the same with up to 7 diapers, meaning open them up and roll them around the others.
+Do the same with about 4 more diapers, meaning open them up and roll them around the others.
 Depending on how big your hat is use either 5 ,6 or even 7 diapers for the head.
 Fix the last diaper with some scotch tape.
 This spot will be hidden under the hat, so use the tape generously if necessary.

-Hat without straps: take approx. 3 feet of thin ribbon and roll a diaper around.
+Hat without straps or spoon feelers: take approx. 25 inches of thin ribbon and roll a diaper around.
 Then open another diaper and roll it around the first one.
 Continue as described above.

 Place the baby hat on your rolled diapers.
 You will need to play around a little bit to see how it best fits.
 Make sure the scotch tape is hidden underneath your hat.
-Then take your wobbly eyes and a glue stick and fix the eyes.
-The pipecleaner mouth also can be best fixed with a glue stick.
-If you make the mouth a bit longer, the snail will have a bigger smile ;-)
+Then take your wobbly eyes and a glue stick and fix the eyes. use the red felt pen to draw your mouth or fix the piece of pipe-cleaner with a glue stick.
+The longer the mouth, the bigger the snail's smile ;-)

-Take either the hat's straps or your small ribbon sticking out of the diaper head and tie them behind the snail shells back.
+Take either the hat's straps or your small ribbon sticking out of the diaper head and tie them either behind the snail shells back or tie them with the ribbons of the snail shell.
 Make sure, they are not too tight but also not too loose.
 Baby hat straps often are a bit elastic which makes it easier.
+Curl the ends of your ribbons to make it look more whimsical.

 If you want to fix something on top of your pampers snail, you need to play around and try a bit, too, depending on what you have.